tombomba/tombomba.github.io/_posts/2021-10-03-tigers-are-not-afraid-videocine-2017.md

 ---
-title: "Tigers Are Not Afraid"
+title: "Tigers Are Not Afraid (2017)"
 excerpt: "The reality of the film, what it's really addressing, is too ugly to be dramatized this way."
 ---